kollekt/mariabackup-s3/README.md

  - If no previous backup exists, the first backup made will always be a full backup

 ### Customize strategy
-To customize the backup strategy `backup.cron` can be modified and applied as configmap.
+To customize the backup and prune strategy `backup.cron` can be modified and applied as configmap.

 The `--retention` argument accepts a combination of comma seperated `days`, `weeks`, `monthys` and `years`.